Samsinite/ibm-speech-to-text-game-nodejs/article.md

   }
   ```

-  Now lets change the `update` function in the game runloop to detect space presses, and look for commands when it detects relations on the view context:
+  Next, change the `update` function in the game to detect space presses and look for commands when new relations are detected on the view context:
   ```js
   function update() {
     if (updateCount > updateLength) {